Kansas City crime family

 The Kansas City crime family, also known as the Civella crime family or the Kansas City Mafia or the Clique, is an Italian American Mafia crime family based in Kansas City, Missouri, and throughout the Greater Kansas City area.
-The organization formed during the early 1910s.
-It is named after Nicholas Civella, the family’s longest serving boss from 1953 until his death in 1983.
+The organization formed during the early 1910s and is named after Nicholas Civella, the family’s longest serving boss, who headed the syndicate from 1953 until his death in 1983.

 History

 Early history

 The Italian-American organized crime family began when two Sicilian mafiosi known as the DiGiovanni brothers fled Sicily to Kansas City, Missouri, in 1912.
 Joseph "Joe Church" DiGiovanni and Peter "Sugarhouse Pete" DiGiovanni began making money from a variety of criminal operations or rackets shortly after their arrival.

 Their fortunes greatly improved with the introduction of Prohibition, when they became the only group bootlegging alcohol in Kansas City.
 Their rackets at this time were controlled by John Lazia, who later became the leading figure when the organization expanded.
 The gang was given virtually a free hand to operate by boss Tom Pendergast, head of the Pendergast Machine that controlled Kansas City's government at the time.
 Under Pendergast, Kansas City became a wide-open town, where Prohibition was enforced selectively and strategically by the Pendergast-controlled police department.
 The DiGiovanni family directly benefited from this lack of enforcement of prohibition laws.